-I get asked about my camera setup often enough that I decided to create a GoPro Resource Page.

-I get asked about my camera setup often enough that I decided to create a GoPro Resource Page.
-I remember when I first started shooting video, I’d spend hours reading reviews and pausing on snippets of other videographers as they walked by mirrors to figure out what kind of setup they were using.
+When I first became interested in shooting video, I’d spend hours reading reviews and pausing on snippets of other videographers as they walked by mirrors to figure out what kind of setup they were using.

 What should I get?